christianstenbro/Did-that-flute-just-say-something/README.md

 https://user-images.githubusercontent.com/83128748/210424003-d5c3d143-5bbe-4ae1-b53c-07127be50d68.mp4

-* See the attatched paper for descriptions of the process as well as experimental testing of the stimuli *
+*See the attatched paper for descriptions of the process as well as experimental testing of the stimuli.*